For SellersSeller Guide

 • Family Limited Partnerships (FLPs): FLPs are powerful and frequently utilized tools for family business succession and wealth transfer.
 The owner transfers business assets to an FLP in exchange for general and limited partnership interests.
 The general partner(s) (often the original owner) retain control over the business operations, while limited partnership interests can be gifted to family members over time.
 These limited partnership interests are often valued at a discount due to their lack of control and marketability, allowing for significant tax savings on wealth transfer.
 This structure enables gradual wealth transfer with minimized tax exposure while the original owner maintains operational control and income streams [11] [13].

 • Income Tax Considerations: The structure of the transfer (e.g., outright sale, installment sale, gifting) will also have income tax implications for both the seller and the recipient.
-For instance, an installment sale can spread the capital gains tax liability over several years, potentially keeping the seller in a lower tax bracket.
+An installment sale can spread the capital gains tax liability over several years, potentially keeping the seller in a lower tax bracket.
 Conversely, a gift generally does not trigger immediate income tax for the recipient, but they inherit the donor's basis.

 C. Operational and Strategic Considerations

-• Exit Strategy for Non-Active Family Members: For family members who inherit ownership but are not actively involved in the business, a clear exit strategy (e.g., buy-sell agreements, redemption clauses) should be established to provide liquidity and prevent future conflicts over ownership.
+• Exit Strategy for Non-Active Family Members: For family members who inherit ownership but are not actively involved, a clear exit strategy (e.g., buy-sell agreements, redemption clauses) should be established to provide liquidity and prevent future conflicts over ownership.

 III.
-Management Buyout (MBO): Empowering Internal Leadership
+Management Buyout (MBO): Empowering Internal Leadership for Continuity

 A. Financial Considerations